DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 The following examples use the LDAP server setup for our C# example above.

 ### Auth0 + LDAP using our 'lock' library
-Once you have enabled LDAP in the dashboard and setup the connector, you can follow the usual steps for our [lock library](https://auth0.com/docs/libraries/lock).
-Logging-in using an email and password just works!
+Once you have enabled LDAP in the dashboard and set up the connector, you can follow the usual steps for our [lock library](https://auth0.com/docs/libraries/lock).
+Logging in using an email and password just works!

-Showing the login popup in your page is as easy as:
+Showing the login popup on your page is as easy as:

 ```javascript
 // Initialize Auth0Lock with your `clientID` and `domain`